HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Access templates, including these scripts, here:

-Explore more in-depth script templates and further tips for popular L&D video types
+Explore more detailed script templates and additional tips for popular L&D video formats

 Best Practices: Write Scripts Better and Faster with AI

 Want to streamline your workflow and save hours of writing time?
-Here’s how to use tools like ChatGPT, Claude, or Gemini to quickly generate clear, learner-focused scripts for your training videos.
+Here is how you can use tools like ChatGPT, Claude, or Gemini to quickly generate clear, learner-focused scripts for your training videos.

-Tell the AI what type of training video you’re creating, who it’s for, and what outcome you want.
+Tell the AI what kind of training video you are creating, who it is meant for, and what outcome you want to achieve.
 Include context such as:

 - Objective: what should the learner be able to do or understand?

-- Learner profile: who are they (new hire, sales rep, team lead) and what is their baseline knowledge?
+- Learner profile: who are they (new hire, sales representative, team lead) and what is their basic level of knowledge?

 - Distribution: where will the video be hosted (LMS, Slack, onboarding flow)?